MatteoGabriele/kashyyyk/README.md

   </a>
 </p>

-# Kashyyyk
+# kashyyyk

-A simple and lightweight i18n library designed to make internationalization easy
+A simple internationalization (i18n) Vuejs plugin designed to be minimal and lightweight

+## Highlights
+- Translate supporting nested objects, custom properties, and pluralization
+- Small bundle size at less than 700 bytes
+- Yes, when I came out with the [name](https://starwars.fandom.com/wiki/Kashyyyk/Legends), I was watching Star Wars

+### Installation

 ```sh
 pnpm add kashyyyk